Azure-Samples/cognitive-services-speech-sdk/tests/appcenter/README.md

 ## Running the Speech SDK Tests

+* We assume the environment variable `%SPEECHSDK_BUILD_ROOT%` points to your build directory for the Speech SDK for Android.
 * Configure subscription keys and other test settings
-  * Create or edit %SPEECHSDK_BUILD_ROOT%\MainActivity.properties and update it with the subscription key(s) and region data.
+  * Create or edit `%SPEECHSDK_BUILD_ROOT%\MainActivity.properties` and update it with the subscription key(s) and region data.
 Enter at least:

     ```shell
     # test properties